riceset/Garden/content/Algorithms/The Dining Philosophers Problem.md

 }
 ```

-After checking the input, we can insert this data into the `dinner` data structure into `rules`:
+After checking the input, we can insert this data into the `dinner` data structure:

 ```c
 void	set_dinner_rules(t_dinner *dinner, int argc, char **argv)